udibo/react-app/docs/getting-started.md

 import { buildOnce, type BuildOptions } from "@udibo/react-app/build";
 import "./log.ts";

-// export the buildOptions so that you can use them in your dev script.
-// You will need a dev script if you have non default build options. export const buildOptions: BuildOptions = {
+const buildOptions: BuildOptions = {
   // Add your own build options here if the defaults are not sufficient.
 };
+// export the buildOptions so that you can use them in your dev script.
+// You will need a dev script if you have non default build options. export default buildOptions;

 if (import.meta.main) {
   buildOnce(buildOptions);